Table of Contents

 1) Improper formatting will cause your resume to get rejected

-When dealing with ATS, go with a less is more approach.
+When dealing with ATS, going with a less is a more approach.
 Leave out the fancy formats and keep things simple.
 This will help ensure that your application is read and processed correctly.
 Here are some of the things you need to keep in mind.

 - Stick with sleek, minimalist resume template designs.

 - Utilize ATS-friendly fonts such as Arial, Times New Roman, Calibri, Cambria, and Helvetica.

 2) Most online applicants don’t get interviews because of ATS

 You have probably heard that most online job applications never get seen by humans.
 Sounds concerning, right?
 Here is the truth.
 While ATS make the recruitment process more efficient, they are not programmed to decide which applications get the chance to make it to the recruiters.
 Rather, ATS provides the necessary data that enable recruiters and hiring managers to make actionable decisions.

 The only time you may be eliminated early in the hiring process is based on knock-out questions.
 These are questions that are typically asked to weed out candidates who lack required qualifications or are unable to perform key job functions.
 Common knock-out questions include the right to work, willingness to travel or relocate, and license requirements.
 Below is an example of what the knock-out question settings look like for recruiters who use JazzHR as their ATS.

 In most cases, your resume will pass through the ATS and will be reviewed by human decision-makers.
 If you get a ‘thanks but no thanks’ response to your application, ATS is not necessarily the culprit.
 It’s more likely that a human had eyes on your application and decided not to move forward.
 This is either because the company’s needs have changed, you’re not a great fit, or there are stronger candidates for the job.

 3) The more keywords, the better for ATS